kenttonino/Meaningless-Stuff/computer-hardware/Linux-Foundation-RISCV-LFD110/Lesson-03-Exploring-RISCV-ISA/04-RISCV-instruction-set.md

 Here are the answers to the questions on the previous page:
 #

-> 1. Which bitwise logical operations are available? <br />
+> 1. Which bitwise logical operations are available?
 > - AND
 > - OR
 > - XOR

 <br />

-> 2. Which conditional branches are available? <br />
+> 2. Which conditional branches are available?
 > - Branch if equal
 > - Branch if not equal
 > - Branch if else than (signed and unsigned)